CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Summary Sheets/Minor_Loss_Equation_Derivation.md

 $$ {\rm{ \mathbf{Second \, form:} }} \,\,\, h_e = \frac{V_{in}^2}{2g}{\left( {1 - \frac{A_{in}}{A_{out}}} \right)^2} = \frac{V_{in}^2}{2g} \mathbf{K_e}$$

 $$ {\rm{ \mathbf{Third \, form:} }} \,\,\, h_e = \frac{V_{out}^2}{2g}{\left( {\frac{A_{out}}{A_{in}}} -1 \right)^2} = \frac{V_{out}^2}{2g} \mathbf{K_e^{'}}$$

+Being familiar with these three forms and how they are used will be of great help throughout the class.